 Integration and Export

-You’ll frequently need to connect Azure Monitor to other systems and create unique solutions that use your Azure monitoring data.
-Azure Monitor collaborates with other Azure services to enable this integration.
+You’ll frequently need to connect Azure Monitor to other systems and create solutions that use your Azure monitoring data.
+Azure Monitor can collaborate with other Azure services to enable this integration.
+Now let’s briefly discuss those below.

 Azure Event Hubs is event ingestion and streaming platform.
 Any real-time analytics provider or batching/storage adapters can be used to transform and store data.
 Users can also stream Azure Monitor data to partner SIEM and Azure monitoring products via Event Hub.